-While poverty has decreased significantly, many Cambodian families are hovering only just above the poverty line of US$1.25 a day.
-Nearly three quarters of Cambodia’s population still live on less than US$3 a day in 2011, according to the World Bank.
-Poverty is largely concentrated in the rural areas though urban poverty may be rising.
-Habitat Cambodia seeks to break the cycle of poverty through durable, affordable housing solutions.
-Since 2003, Habitat Cambodia has enabled more than 18,000 families to build strength, stability and self-reliance through shelter.
+While poverty has decreased significantly, many Cambodian families are hovering just above the poverty line of US$1.25 a day.
+Nearly three quarters of the population still live on less than US$3 a day, based on World Bank’s data.
+Poverty is largely concentrated in the rural areas though urban poverty is on the rise.
+Habitat for Humanity Cambodia seeks to break the cycle of poverty through safe, durable, affordable housing solutions.
+Since 2003, Habitat Cambodia has enabled over 18,000 families to build strength, stability and self-reliance through shelter.

 Housing needs in Cambodia

 The Government has estimated that at least 10 million Cambodians still lack access to decent housing.
 Throughout the country, about 2 million houses need critical improvement to meet minimum quality standards.
 Based on the Cambodia National Housing Policy, an additional 1.1 million houses will be needed by 2030 as a result of a population increase and rural urban migration.
 Out of the two million residents in the capital Phnom Penh, about 140,000 people are living in over 500 slum communities that lack access to basic services and secure tenure.
 Often the most vulnerable have to deal with corruption and suffer forced evictions due to a lack of secure land tenure.

 Habitat for Humanity Cambodia works with a diverse group of international and local non-governmental organizations, microfinance institutions, corporate partners, and local and national authorities.
 Its holistic approach to housing includes:

 Unique knowledge as well as valuable data and research on the housing sector for the poorest segments of the population and low- income families;